Dr Richard Emsley - personal details

 PhD (2007) Medical Statistics, The University of Manchester

-He has previously held an MRC Early Career Centenary Award and an MRC Career Development Award in Biostatistics.
+I have previously held an MRC Early Career Centenary Award and an MRC Career Development Award in Biostatistics.

-He has also previously lectured and been module leader on the SPSS module on the Research Methods Programme in the School of Dentistry, and taught on the MSc in Biostatistics Causal Inference module, and the Fundamentals of Epidemiology and Biostatistics modules of the Masters in Public Health course.
+I have previously lectured and been module leader on the SPSS module on the Research Methods Programme in the School of Dentistry, and taught on the MSc in Biostatistics Causal Inference module, and the Fundamentals of Epidemiology and Biostatistics modules of the Masters in Public Health course.